stt045/ixd-skeleton/README.md

 * [ ] reminder alert

 **Notes**

-CSS is completed for the home screen
+Need to edit the CSS to be used correctly on mobile sites.

+Need to also make the buttons and links consistent

-Need to CSS the rest of the app
+Need to make sure all the buttons and tabs on the bottom stay static when scrolling
-Then set up all the routes
-Then link all the buttons